 Gotu Kola (Centella asiatica, tops) Known as “the herb of longevity – possesses antioxidant benefits and can help improve circulation.

 Ginkgo (Ginkgo biloba, leaf) Can help reduce swelling and increase blood flow by promoting the dilation of vascular (vein) walls.

 Yarrow (Achillea millefolium, leaf and flower) An antispasmodic herb ideal as a vein tonic.

-Daily efforts to improve circulatory health, are easily enriched by adding Vein Tonic to your health regimen.
-Simply taking 90 drops (3 ml) twice daily can help relieve feelings of heaviness, itchiness, swelling and achiness in the legs associated with varicose veins, support chronic venous insufficiency, offer relief from hemorrhoids – all by helping to get your blood going with the (healthy) flow!
+Daily efforts to improve circulatory health are easily enriched by adding Vein Tonic to your health regimen.
+Simply taking 90 drops (3 ml) twice daily can help relieve feelings of heaviness, itchiness, swelling and achiness in the legs associated with varicose veins, as well as supporting chronic venous insufficiency and offering relief from hemorrhoids – all by helping to get your blood going with the (healthy) flow!

 It’s also important to remember that venous problems aren’t always visible.
 If you have a previous health condition and/or suspect any circulatory issues, consult with your health practitioner.